sumitmitra255/Book/README.md

 Live Demo Link : https://booksumit.herokuapp.com/

 A simple web app for a user to add posts, save them to local machine and view them.
+Feature :
+ * Can save post into local storage of the users machine.
+ * Can search and filter according to title and body.
+ * Can view post in stack format.

 Technologies used :
 * Reactjs